 The first successful satellite launch took place on October 4, 1957, when the Soviet Union sent Sputnik 1 into orbit.
 This kicked off of the space race and sparked a new era of satellite technology.

-Over the next decade, satellites became increasingly advanced and diverse in their capabilities.
+Over the next decade, satellite capability increased and diversified.
 In the 1960s, militaries and governments began using satellite communications, enabling secure communication and remote sensing.
-Following this, the 1970s saw satellite technology used for weather forecasting and transmitting live television signals.
+Following this, the 1970s saw satellite technology used for weather forecasting and broadcasting live television signals.

 Subsequently, in the 1980s and 1990s, satellite technology continued developing, driven by advances in geostationary satellites and GPS.
 Satellite internet became available in the 2000s, allowing for connectivity in remote areas and on-the-go communication.